elotroalex/record/_chapters/cuts-03.md

     caption="figure w \| \"ô morts\"" %}

 In the same manner that the placeholder "Conqûete de l'aube" invokes a ghostly presence on the last page of *Tombeau du soleil*—as we will see in the next chapter—

+10. We must read Césaire’s defense against charges of racism lobbed at him in this light: “*Mais les faisant, mon cœur, préservez-moi de toute haine/ne faites point de moi cet homme de haine pour qui je/n'ai que haine*”[^10] ("Cahier" 23).

+[^10]: \[But in doing so, my heart, preserve me from all hate/do not turn me into the hateful man for whom/I have nothing but hate.\]